 Warning: Calling Uuid::setFactory() to replace the factory will change the behavior of Uuid no matter where it is used, so keep this in mind when replacing the factory.
-If you replace the factory deep inside a method somewhere, any later code that calls a static method on $Ramsey \setminus Uuid \setminus Uuid$ will use the new factory to generate UUIDs.
+If you replace the factory deep inside a method somewhere, any later code that calls a static method on Ramsey\Uuid\Uuid\wild will use the new factory to generate UUIDs.